Classification of the Orthogonal Separable Webs for the Hamilton-Jacobi and Klein-Gordon Equations on 3-Dimensional Minkowski Space: Introduction

 where $\det{g}$ denotes the determinant of $(g_{ij})$, and $m\neq 0$ is constant.

-By additive separability of equation \eqref{eq:Hamilton-Jacobi} with respect to a coordinate system $q$, we mean that the equation admits a {\em complete integral}, i.e. a solution of the form
+By additive separability of equation \eqref{eq:Hamilton--Jacobi} with respect to a coordinate system $q$, we mean that the equation admits a {\em complete integral}, i.e., a solution of the form

-where $c=(c_1,\ldots,c_n)$ denotes $n$ constants which satisfy the completeness relation
+where $c=(c_1,\dots,c_n)$ denotes $n$ constants which satisfy the completeness relation

-Product separability of equation \eqref{eq:wave} in a coordinates system $q$ means that the equation possesses a {\em complete separated solution} of the form \cite{Benenti2002a}
+Product separability of equation \eqref{eq:wave} in a coordinates system $q$ means that the equation possesses a {\em complete separated solution} of the form~\cite{Benenti2002a}

-that depend on $2n$ parameters $c=(c_1,\ldots,c_{2n})$ which satisfy the completeness relation \cite{Benenti2002a}
+that depend on $2n$ parameters $c=(c_1,\dots,c_{2n})$ which satisfy the completeness relation \cite{Benenti2002a}

-Separation of variables with respect to coordinates $q$ is said to be {\em orthogonal} if the coordinates $q$ are orthogonal, i.e. if $g_{ij}=0$, for all $i\neq j$.
+Separation of variables with respect to coordinates $q$ is said to be {\em orthogonal} if the coordinates $q$ are orthogonal, i.e., if $g_{ij}=0$, for all $i\neq j$.
 The separation of variables property for a coordinate system $q$ is preserved by any coordinate transformation with diagonal Jacobian.
 An {\em orthogonal web} on $(M,g)$ is a set of $n$ mutually transversal and orthogonal foliations of dimension $n-1$.
-A coordinate system $q$ is {\em adapted} to the web if its leaves are represented locally by $q^i= c^i$, where the $c^i$ are constant parameters.
-An orthogonal web is said to be {\em separable} if the HJ equation is separable in any system of coordinates adapted to the web \cite{Benenti2002a}.
+A~coordinate system $q$ is {\em adapted} to the web if its leaves are represented locally by $q^i= c^i$, where the $c^i$ are constant parameters.
+An orthogonal web is said to be {\em separable} if the Hamilton--Jacobi equation is separable in any system of coordinates adapted to the web~\cite{Benenti2002a}.
 Such a web is called an {\em orthogonal separable web}.
-It may be shown that if the KG equation is separable in coordinates $q$, then the HJ equation is separable in the same coordinates \cite{Robertson1927}.
-However, in a Lorentzian space of {\em constant curvature} where the Riemann curvature tensor has the form
+It may be shown that if the Klein--Gordon equation is separable in coordinates~$q$, then the Hamilton--Jacobi equation is separable in the same coordinates \cite{Robertson1927}.
+However, in a space of {\em constant curvature} where the Riemann curvature tensor has the form

-where $k$ is constant, the separability of the KG equation in coordinates $q$ is equivalent to the separability of the HJ equation in the same system \cite{Eisenhart1934}.
+where $k$ is constant, the separability of the Klein--Gordon equation in coordinates $q$ is equivalent to the separability of the Hamilton--Jacobi equation in the same system \cite{Eisenhart1934}.
 Furthermore, the separable coordinates are necessarily orthogonal \cite{Kalnins1986}.
 We will say that two orthogonal webs in a pseudo-Riemannian manifold are {\em inequivalent} if they cannot be mapped into each other by an isometry.